 Commutative Property

 Addition and multiplication are commutative.
 For example, the commutative property of addition can be demonstrated as follows: there are 44 apples in one basket and 32 in another.
 The total number of apples will be the same whether we add the apples in the first basket to the apples in the second basket or we do the opposite.
-Thus, \(44 + \;32 = \;76\) and \(32 + \;44 = \;76\).
-We recognize that if the order of the terms of an addition is switched, the result remains the same.
+Thus, \(44 + 32\) and \(32 + 44\) are both equal to 76.
+Students should recognize that if the order of the terms of an addition are switched, the result remains the same.

-An example from everyday life can also be used.
-For example, the teacher invites 3 students who have exactly one sibling to come and represent the number of children in their family on the board.
+An example from everyday life can also be used to illustrate this concept.
+For example, invite three students who have exactly one sibling to come and represent the number of children in their family in a diagram on the board.
 The total number of children, 6, is represented by children.
 (Figure 1).

 Figure 1